 2. Social Media ReQueue

-Not only can you connect your social media accounts to almost every major social media platform including Twitter, Facebook (groups and pages), Instagram, LinkedIn and Pinterest, but you can also set up a system to automatically post scheduled posts when you need them.
+Not only can you connect your social media accounts to almost every major social media platform including Twitter, Facebook (groups and pages), Instagram, LinkedIn and Pinterest in CoSchedule, but you can also set up a system to automatically post scheduled posts when you need them.

 You can connect up to eight social profiles and the calendar will keep track of every post that is scheduled or has gone out.
 Sorting the profiles with a filtered view at any time to see what you have going on at any given time is also a great way to see what is happening in your content and marketing schedule.